 Are oysters really an aphrodisiac?
 Can you hack your taste buds?
 And why did it take humanity so long to invent the chocolate bar?
-In this special live performance of the podcast Gastropod, co-hosts Cynthia Graber and Nicola Twilley will serve up a three-course feast for your eyes and ears.
+In this special live performance of the podcast Gastropod, co-hosts Cynthia Graber and Nicola Twilley will serve up a three-course feast for your eyes and ears, including a special guest appearance from Ricardo Trillos, chocolatier at Cao Chocolates, the first and only bean-to-bar chocolate shop in South Florida.
 From live experiments to interactive tastings, the evening will combine special guests and field recordings to reveal the history and science behind the food we eat every day.

 Tickets are available for $10 for non-members / $8.00 for members.
 Tickets are non-refundable.
 Rain or shine.